 Around the house

-The probiotic culture in whey is useful around the house:
+The probiotic culture is also useful around the house:

 - Water your acid-loving plants (in particular, rhododendrons and blueberries).